Mashael999/Cardiovascular-Disease-Classification-Project/README.md

-# Regression Project 03: Cardiovascular-Disease
+# Classification Project 03: Cardiovascular-Disease
 Data science Project one of core element of T5 Boot camp from SDAIA Academy